 The vagina is designed to expand and elongate during arousal.
 When you’re turned on, the upper portion of the vagina lengthens and pushes your cervix and uterus inside the body more.
 That way, the penis or sex toy doesn’t hit the cervix during penetration and cause discomfort.
 (Although, stimulating the cervix may sometimes be pleasurable.)

 The vagina also releases a natural lubricant so that when penetration occurs, it’s less painful or difficult.
 If penetration begins too soon and you’re not lubricated, you may experience pain.
 Adequate foreplay can help ensure you have enough natural lubricant.
 If that’s still not enough, you can use a store-bought, water-based lubricant.

 But these natural processes don’t always mean sex is comfortable.
-One study found that of women experience pain during vaginal intercourse.
-If the pain or tightness is persistent, make an appointment to see your doctor.
+One study found that

 Changes during childbirth